mechmotum/mechmotum.github.io/content/pages/guide-writing.rst

 We ask you to write reports in school so that *you* learn how to write.
 You may not see it yet, but writing is also a key to improving your engineering thinking.
-The act of communicating each and every sentence, helps you think out the complexity of what you are communicating.
+The act of communicating each and every sentence, helps you think out the complexity of what you are doing.
 If you let an LLM write for you, you remove a large amount of the thinking you need to be doing.

 We cannot assess whether *you* can write if an LLM did any of the writing for